fmdkdd/fmdkdd.github.com/projects.md

 and actually quite slow.

 <a href="img/projects/yatm.jpg"><img src="img/projects/yatm.jpg" alt="yatm image"></a>
-[You are the Münster][], another Ludum Dare game, this time made in duo with [merwaaan][].
+[You are the Münster][], another Ludum Dare game, made in duo with [merwaaan][].
 The theme was "You are the monster", and... well, the pun was too tempting.
 It's a platform game with unlockables (à la Metroid), though we only had the time to put two areas in the game.
 The art is much better than my previous solo attempt (because I made only half of it!), and there's even a homemade background music this time.
 Jumping can be a bit frustrating at times, so we added checkpoints.

 <a href="img/projects/ld48.png"><img src="img/projects/ld48.png" alt="ld48 image"></a>
-[LD48][], a game made solo, in parallel to the Ludum Dare 48 week-end, but not part of the competition.
+[LD48][], a game made solo, in parallel to the Ludum Dare 29 week-end, but not part of the competition.
 It started as a minimalist action-RPG, but I had too much fun and added homemade pixel art and sound effects.
 Now it's neither minimalist, nor particularly fun.
 Still had a good time making it.